Bachelor of Arts Completion Program

 - Résumé/Curriculum Vitae (CV).

-- Language Proficiency: Applicants whose native language is not English or who have been educated in countries where English is not the native language, regardless of citizenship, must provide official scores from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
-The TOEFL and IELTS scores are valid for two years from the test date.
-Applicants may be exempt from English proficiency test requirements if they have earned a post-secondary degree from a recognized/accredited university where the language of instruction and examination is English.
+Applicants whose native language is not English or who have been educated in countries where English is not the native language, regardless of citizenship, must provide official scores from the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS) or Cambridge English: Advanced (CEA).
+The TOEFL, IELTS, and CEA scores are valid for two years from the test date.

 - Proof of Permanent Residency: Permanent Residents must provide a copy of their Registration Alien Card (green card).